Thirty Meter Telescope: 2019 blockade and aftermath

-Current status

 On December 19, 2019, Hawaii Governor David Ige announced that the state would reduce its law enforcement personnel on Mauna Kea.
 At the same time, the TMT project stated it was not prepared to start construction anytime soon.

+2020s

 Early in 2020, TMT and the Giant Magellan Telescope (GMT) jointly presented their science and technical readiness to the U.S. National Academies Astro2020 panel.
 Chile is the site for GMT in the south and Mauna Kea is being considered as the primary site for TMT in the north.
-The panel will produce a series of recommendations for implementing a strategy and vision for the coming decade of U.S. Astronomy & Astrophysics frontier research and prioritize projects for future funding.
+The panel has produced a series of recommendations for implementing a strategy and vision for the coming decade of U.S. Astronomy & Astrophysics frontier research and prioritize projects for future funding.

 In July 2020, TMT confirmed it would not resume construction on TMT until 2021, at the earliest.
-TMT continues to assess a number of factors impacting its timeline and schedule.
-The COVID-19 pandemic has resulted in TMT’s partnership working from home around the world and it continues to present a public health threat as well as travel and logistical challenges.
-The project is currently focused on doing the work it can safely do in its partner countries.
+The COVID-19 pandemic resulted in TMT's partnership working from home around the world and presented a public health threat as well as travel and logistical challenges.

 On August 13, 2020, the Speaker of the Hawaii House of Representatives, Scott Saiki announced that the National Science Foundation (NSF) has initiated an informal outreach process to engage stakeholders interested in the Thirty Meter Telescope project.
-After listening to and considering the stakeholders’ viewpoints, NSF will decide whether to initiate a formal federal environmental review process for TMT.
+After listening to and considering the stakeholders’ viewpoints, the NSF acknowledged a delay in the environmental review process for TMT while seeking to provide a more inclusive, meaningful, and culturally appropriate process.

-As of June 20, 2022, no further construction has been announced or initiated.
-Continued progress on instrument design, mirror casting & polishing, and other critical operational technicalities have been worked through or are currently being worked on.
-No specific timelines or schedules have been provided in regards to expected start/completion dates of additional construction at this time.